Quartz Roasting Pits Complex

-Quartz Roasting Pits Complex is a heritage-listed quartz roasting kiln located 10km north of Hill End, Mid-Western Regional Council, New South Wales, Australia.
+Quartz Roasting Pits Complex is a heritage-listed quartz roasting kiln located 10 km north of Hill End, Mid-Western Regional Council, New South Wales, Australia.
 It was built from 1854 to 1855.
 It is also known as Cornish Roasting Pits.
 The property is owned by the New South Wales Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Hill End Quartz Roasting Pits Complex was established by the Colonial Gold Mining Company in 1855, on the traditional land of the Wiradjuri people, to provide gold extraction facilities for those working claims on the Tambaroora and Hill End goldfields.
 Although at this time alluvial mining was the primary method of gold recovery, the Tambaroora fields also supported the earliest attempts at reef mining in Australia, over fifteen years before the reef mining boom of the 1870s.
 The Quartz Roasting Pits Complex is one of the oldest goldrush sites in Australia and represents one of the first attempts to process gold bearing ore.
 It also represents an unusual technological solution to the problems initially experienced in extracting payable gold from the quartz reefs, in its development of the earliest form of quartz firing technology in Australia.
 With kilns for roasting gold bearing quartz, a sophisticated battery and dam system for crushing and washing the ore and houses for workers, the Complex provides tangible evidence of technological, social and domestic relationships during this very early stage of Australia's goldmining history.
 Gold bearing quartz was brought to the Complex from surrounding mines and roasted to make it easier to crush (a relatively unusual process) and then crushed in a steam powered battery.
 Gold was then extracted from the powdered ore through a process of sieving and washing.

 Despite its impressive technological achievements, the operation, managed and probably designed by Alfred Spence, was short-lived, closing in 1856, only eighteen months after it opened.
 This may have been partly due to the fact that the primitive roasting techniques employed hampered the gold extraction process.
 It may also have been due to the lack of gold in the reefs of the surrounding area, which were not fully tested before the Complex was established.

 Since 1856, no major development has occurred on the site with the land being used for grazing, as part of Alpha Station.
 Ownership was transferred to National Parks and Wildlife in 1967.
 Limited archaeological excavations were undertaken by the University of Sydney in 1975 and partial reconstruction of the battery and roasting pits in 1977.

 Following the reassessment of the site in April 1997, the site is being stabilised and new interpretative signage prepared for its presentation to the public.